anon-blue/anon.blue/README.txt

                                    Dear li yuxuan
                                        How are you?
-     lfcidwhere where are                               i miss you so much.
+     lfcidwhere where are you456454854654786645325413546546sd5fsfsdldaslkfjsdiof jhweaklfhsdkljfhwejkfhsdiwqefhsdjkflskdfjkjkdjfkswefkdjfkdsjfoiqwfjlk
-                         7.17          l ove u,Zhou
                                                                            7